 Patient safety is of the highest importance to us.
 We report to the FDA and other health authorities as required and adhere to processes to ensure ongoing compliance with regulatory requirements.
 Information on any safety events that impact the overall safety profile of emicizumab will be shared as quickly as possible with regulatory bodies and with physicians.
 Updates on the number of severe adverse events, including fatalities, in people treated with emicizumab, whether known to be related to emicizumab or not, will be shared in safety registries and databases, as well as through peer-reviewed publications and conference presentations that are planned across 2020 and beyond.

-As of May 2021, over 11,400 patients worldwide have been treated with emicizumab.
+As of March 2022, more than 15,000 people have been treated with emicizumab globally.
 The overall benefit-risk for emicizumab remains favorable.

 The last updates, published with a cutoff date of June 30, 2020, can be found on the “Safety” page of this website.
 These have been archived and will not be further updated.
 Moving forward, we will share data and findings on the safety and effectiveness of emicizumab from journal publications and presentations to the scientific community.